Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Wei Wuxian had never met Xiao Xingchen who was his sect-uncle.
 He had never met the monk Xiao Xingchen who roamed the lands with Song Lan in charity.
 He had only glimpsed him through the memories of a teenage girl, leaving candy on her bedsheets to wake up to, kissing Xue Yang by a dying fire as she spied in envy.
 He knew, however, that Xiao Xingchen had not once thought himself more important than the little girl in his care or the bitter enemy he picked up from the side of a road and fell in love with.

-“You look after her,” Wei Wuxian told the shattered man at his feet whose fate had been fabricated by his own hands.
+“You look after her,” Wei Wuxian told the shattered man at his feet whose sorry fate had been fabricated by his own hands.
 “You do not hurt her again.
-You make sure she survives and finds happiness, and perhaps Xiao Xingchen will forgive you in another life.”
+You make sure she survives and finds safety, and perhaps Xiao Xingchen will forgive you in another life.”

 For a second, Xue Yang said nothing.
 Then he chuckled and laughed, and his laughter sounded like sobs.